johannschopplich/kirby-vue3-starterkit/README.md

 The service worker precaches all CSS & JS assets required by the Vue app and caches the data of every requested page.
 All assets are versioned and served from the service worker cache directly.

 Each JSON request will be freshly fetched from the network and saved to the cache.
 If the user's navigator turns out to be offline, the cached page request will be returned.

+> ⚠️ Don't change the `CONTENT_API_SLUG` once you deployed your app publicly and thus a service worker is installed on clients.
+Otherwise fetch requests will fail and a blank page will show until the new service worker is activated, which then is only possible by closing the tab/PWA.

 ## Stale-While-Revalidate